Rhode Island

 Future Data Recipients Disclosure

 While other states require businesses to disclose the third parties they currently share data with, Rhode Island goes further by requiring disclosure of third parties to whom the controller "may sell" personal information in the future.
-This forward-looking requirement creates additional compliance burdens.
+This forward-looking requirement creates additional compliance burdens not found in comparable laws.

 Lower Applicability Thresholds

-Rhode Island's threshold of 35,000 residents (or 10,000 with 20% revenue from data sales) is lower than many other states, reflecting the state's smaller population.
-For comparison, Virginia and Colorado set their thresholds at 100,000 consumers.
+Rhode Island's threshold of 35,000 residents (or 10,000 with 20% revenue from data sales) is substantially lower than most other states, capturing a proportionally larger share of businesses given the state's smaller population.

 Broad Privacy Notice Requirements

-The transparency requirements under Section 6-48.1-3 apply to any commercial website or internet service provider collecting and selling personal information in Rhode Island.
-This extends well beyond the processing thresholds that govern most other provisions of the law.
+The transparency requirements under Section 6-48.1-3 apply to any commercial website or internet service provider collecting and selling personal information in Rhode Island, extending well beyond the processing thresholds that govern most other provisions of the law.

 Deceptive Trade Practice Classification

 By classifying violations as deceptive trade practices, Rhode Island can leverage its existing consumer protection enforcement infrastructure.
-This gives the Attorney General's office well-established legal tools for pursuing violators.
+This gives the Attorney General well-established legal tools and precedent for pursuing violators.

 More Rhode Island Laws